PETRv2: A Unified Framework for 3D Perception from Multi-Camera Images: Experiments

 \subsection{State-of-the-art Comparison}

-Tab.~\ref{table:1} shows the performance comparison of 3D detection on nuScenes test set.
+Tab.~\ref{table:1} compares the performance with recent works on nuScenes val set.
 Our method achieves state-of-the-art performance among public methods.
-Our PETRv2 with VoVNet surpasses the PETR by a large margin (7.8\% NDS and 4.9\% mAP).
-Benefiting from the temporal modeling, the mAVE is achieved with 0.343m/s compared to the 0.808m/s of PETR.
-When compared with other temporal methods, PETRv2 surpasses the BEVDet4D~\cite{huang2022bevdet4d} with Swin-Base~\cite{liu2021swin} and BEVFormer~\cite{li2022bevformer} V2-99~\cite{lee2020centermask} by 1.3\% NDS.
+PETRv2 achieves 39.8\% mAP and 49.4\% NDS even with ResNet-50.
+Tab.~\ref{table:2} shows the performance comparison on nuScenes test set.
+Our PETRv2 with VoVNet surpasses the PETR by a large margin (8.3\% NDS and 6.7\% mAP).
+Benefiting from the temporal modeling, the mAVE can achieved with 0.343m/s compared to the 0.808m/s of PETR.
+When compared with other temporal methods, PETRv2 surpasses the BEVDet4D~\cite{huang2022bevdet4d} with Swin-Base~\cite{liu2021swin} and BEVFormer~\cite{li2022bevformer} V2-99~\cite{lee2020centermask} by 2.2\% NDS.
 It shows that the temporal alignment by 3D PE can also achieve remarkable performance.
 It should be noted that PETRv2 can be easily employed for practical application without the explicit feature alignment.

 We also compare the BEV segmentation performance on nuScenes dataset.
 As shown in Tab.~\ref{seg_compare}, we conduct the experiments with ResNet-101 and VoV-99 backbones.
 Since PETRv2 is the temporal extension of PETR so we mainly compare the performance with BEVFormer for fair comparison.
-With ResNet-101 backbone, our PETRv2 outperforms BEVFormer on IoU-lane metric and IoU-Vehicle by a large margin and achieves comparable performances on the IoU-drive metrics.
-With the stronger pretrained VoV-99 backbone, our PETRv2 achieves state-of-the-art performance.
-It shows that the joint learning of detection and segmentation branches will introduce the performance drop for segmentation branches.
-This may owe to the representation gap between these two tasks, especially for the drive and lane region.
-For qualitative results, please refer to the visualizations in \ref{qualitive_results}.
+With ResNet-101 backbone, our PETRv2 outperforms BEVFormer on IoU-lane and IoU-Drive metrics by a large margin and achieves comparable performances on IoU-Vehicle metric.
+With the pretrained VoV-99 backbone, our PETRv2 achieves state-of-the-art performance.

+As shown in Tab.~\ref{lane_compare}, we compare the performance with other state-of-the-art 3D lane detection methods.
+Since Persformer~\cite{chen2022persformer} with EfficientNet backbone is a static method, we do not use the temporal information for fair comparison.
+With the same EfficientNet backbone, our method achieves 51.9\% F1-score compared to the 50.5\% in Performer.
+With the strong pretrained VoV-99 backbone, the performance of our method is greatly improved.
+We also try to represent each lane with 400 anchor points and the experimental result shows that increasing the number of anchor points leads to further performance improvements.
+We argue that 10 anchor points are not enough to model a relatively complex 3D lane, making it difficult to make accurate prediction.
+It should be noted that the large number of anchor points only increase marginal computation cost in our method.
+The increased cost is mainly from the higher dimension of the MLP in the lane head.